thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 This is a high-level keyword extension on top of the existing ALSA conf topology format designed
 to:

 * Simplify the ALSA conf topology definitions by providing high level "classes".
-Topology designers need to write less config for commonly defined objects.
+In this way, topology designers can write less configurations for commonly defined objects.

 * Allow simple reuse of objects.
 Define once and reuse (like M4) with the ability to alter object configuration attributes from defaults.